Beyond the basics, architects provide many types of services to support building projects.

 3D Renderings

-Thanks to modern design software, architects can now render 3D models of designs.
+Thanks to modern design software, architects can render 3D models of designs.
 This gives the owner a clear feel for how their building will look.
-It can also be used as promotional material to gain support for the project.
-Many times, architects will put together a short film showing a camera moving through the 3D rendering of the project.
-While basic services would include the design drawings, 3D images are not typically included as a basic service because of the extra cost and time to produce them.
+It can also serve as promotional material to gain support for the project.
+Many times, architects put together a short film showing a camera moving through the 3D rendering.
+Real-time engines such as Twinmotion and Enscape now let firms generate walkthroughs in minutes that once took days.
+While basic services include the design drawings, 3D images are not typically part of basic services because of the extra cost and time to produce them.

-Most clients only care about the deliverable of a beautiful, legible image and not your process for deriving said image.
-Outsourcing the rendering services to other firms is a common source of revenue for architects.
+Most clients care only about the deliverable of a beautiful, legible image and not the process for deriving it.
+Outsourcing rendering work to other firms is a common source of revenue for architects.

 Feasibility Studies

-A feasibility study determines if a project is worth the owner’s investment.
-Normally, architects will look at the proposed location and other factors to determine if this project will bring the outcome the owner desires.
+A feasibility study determines whether a project is worth the owner's investment.
+Normally, architects examine the proposed location and other factors to determine whether the project will bring the outcome the owner desires.
 A feasibility study also takes a hard look at the legal right to build what the owner envisions.
-If codes prohibit the owner from building what they want, a feasibility study would help them figure that out.
+If codes prohibit the owner from building what they want, a feasibility study helps them figure that out.

 Mixed Use Architecture

-When owners have a concept for a building that will have a mixed use, they need to find architects who specialize in that type of design.
-What mixed use means is single buildings that serve as residences, restaurants, workspaces, medical services, or other combinations of building use.
-More people are wanting buildings that create a village-like feel.
-This is often combined with urban design to create urban spaces that have micro neighborhoods where people don’t have to travel far to work or play.
+When owners have a concept for a building that serves more than one purpose, they need architects who specialize in that type of design.
+Mixed use means single buildings that serve as residences, restaurants, workspaces, medical services, or other combinations of building use.
+More people want buildings that create a village-like feel.
+This work is often combined with urban design to create spaces with micro neighborhoods where people don't have to travel far to work or play.

 Site Selection

-Where a building is placed is equally important as the design of the building.
+Where a building is placed is as important as the design of the building itself.
 Site selection is a multifaceted process that varies depending on the use of the building.
-Site selection for a retail space will often look at things like the amount of competition and the cost of living in the area.
-It wouldn’t be great to put a business where it has to fight with several similar businesses or where the locals cannot afford the products or services.
+Site selection for a retail space often looks at factors like the amount of competition and the cost of living in the area.
+It wouldn't be ideal to put a business where it has to fight with several similar businesses or where locals cannot afford the products or services.

-Single family homes will often be a bit different during the site selection process.
-Usually, the land has already been purchased by the owner.
-An architect can help situate the home on the best spot on the property.
+Single-family homes are often a bit different during site selection.
+Usually the land has already been purchased by the owner, and an architect can help situate the home on the best spot on the property.

 Building Condition Audits

-A building condition audit is done on an already existing building.
-An architect can help look for structural issues or building components that might be out of code.
-An audit might look at questions like: how is the building’s overall condition, can the current capacity be safely increased, is the building sufficiently able to serve the owners needs, and how much longer the building can last?
+A building condition audit is performed on an existing building.
+An architect can look for structural issues or building components that might be out of code.
+An audit might address questions like: What is the building's overall condition?
+Can the current capacity be safely increased?
+Is the building able to serve the owner's needs?
+How much longer can the building last?

 Full-Time Site Representation

-Construction administration provided under basic services is a part-time site representation.
-The architect will only be on site for specific activities, like inspections, testing, or oversight of sensitive construction activities.
+Construction administration provided under basic services is a form of part-time site representation.
+The architect is only on site for specific activities, like inspections, testing, or oversight of sensitive construction work.

 In some cases, the owner might need more full-time representation.
-This could be for legal needs or if the project is complicated.
-If small failures could cause huge headaches for the owner or put people in danger, full-time oversight might be needed.
+This could be for legal reasons or because the project is complicated.
+If small failures could cause huge headaches for the owner or put people in danger, full-time oversight might be warranted.

 Electrical Schematics

-While electrical schematics are an important part of the design for a building, architects are under no obligation to provide these.
-Architects are the most qualified to provide these drawings, as they intimately know the final layout of the design.
+While electrical schematics are an important part of the design for a building, architects are under no obligation to provide them.
+Architects are well qualified to provide these drawings because they intimately know the final layout of the design.
 If a client wants electrical schematics, they will need to be included as an additional service with an additional fee.

 Cabinetry Elevations